fcckarachi/fcckarachi.github.io/CONTRIBUTING.md

 # Contributor's Guide

 Follow the instructions below to install and run the Project locally in less than 15 minutes.

+1. Please [Join fccKarachi](https://orgmanager.miguelpiedrafita.com/o/fcckarachi) Organization on github if you still haven't.
+It is just single click away.

 1. Find an issue that needs assistance by looking in the [issues](https://github.com/fcckarachi/fcckarachi.github.io/issues) directory of this repo.